robalford/uw_python_student_tracker/README.md

-# UW Python 210 SP Student Progress Tracking
+# UW Python 210SP Student Progress Tracking

 A localhost Django app for tracking student progress and generating check in emails.
 The Student Tracking spreadsheet should be downloaded from the course OneDrive account and converted to CSV format.
 The grade report CSV can be generated and downloaded via the Data Download panel of the EdX learning platform.

-## Getting Started
+## Usage

 Make sure you are using a virtual environment of some sort (e.g. `virtualenv` or `pyenv`).